KeepTheAspidistraFlying/Basics-of-Machine-Learning/README.md

 Hey Guyz;

-i am going to update this file with new info everytime i find something interesting, so it might get more detailed. if have any question or suggestion, plz contact me via my email; Hajiahmadiparisa@yahoo.com
+i am going to update this file with new info everytime i find something interesting, so it might get more detailed. if u have any question or suggestion, plz contact me via my email; Hajiahmadiparisa@yahoo.com

 consider these 2 types of learning;